AdamKhalif8254/Hirestack/README.md

 2. Run Docker

-  For local development you can only size in with discord
+  For local development you can only sign in with discord

    ```bash
    npm run docker:compose:watch